Sign Up For Our

 Rules

-• Each studio’s designated charity must be recognized by the Internal Revenue Service as a not-for-profit organization.
-Donations may NOT go to an individual.
-If you’d like to help an individual, such as a child in need of medical care, The Power of Dance may only donate to a foundation or non-profit set up to benefit that individual.
-Proof of non-profit status may be required.
-Since the purpose of our event is to help others through our art, organizations whose purpose is to support a dance studio or dance company are not eligible, even though they may have been granted non-profit status.
+• Studios may choose ANY charitable organization, cause, or person or family in need as the beneficiary of any donations they win at The Power of Dance.
+The more the kids care about and understand their organization, the better.
+But -- since the purpose of our event is to help others through our art, organizations whose purpose is to support a dance studio or dance company are not eligible, even though they may have been granted non-profit status.
 We want the kids helping OTHERS, not themselves.
 Kind of the whole point.

 Entries & Payment

-• There will be a service charge of $30.00 for any check returned by a bank for any reason, and all future payments from that individual or studio will have to be in the form of a money order or cashier’s check.
+• There will be a service charge of $30.00 for any check returned by a bank for any reason, and all future payments from that individual or studio will have to be in the form of a money order, cashier’s check or credit card.
 If payment has not been received by the competition date, the dancer(s) will not be allowed to perform.

 • No refunds will be made for any reason.
 Credits for future competitions will be issued only for medically excused dancers.